MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 #### <a name="campaign-agerange"></a>Age Range Values
 The *ZeroToSeventeen* and *ThirteenToSeventeen* values are removed from the [AgeRange](../campaign-management-service/agerange.md) value set.
 These values were not ever supported.

+#### <a name="campaign-errorcode-inmarketaudiencecouldnotbedeleted"></a>Error Code for InMarketAudienceCouldNotBeDeleted
+In-market audiences cannot be deleted in both version 11 and version 12.
+Custom audiences can be deleted in both version 11 and 12.
+The error code CustomAudienceAndInMarketAudienceCouldNotBeDeleted (4860) that is still returned in version 11 is replaced by error code InMarketAudienceCouldNotBeDeleted (4864) in version 12.

 ### New Features